blueag8/Photography_Website/README.md

 The aim is to design and build a full-stack website around the business logic.
 We are required to show an authentication mechanism, payment facilities and a locally managed dataset which stores products or services.

-This is a Website built using Python+Django, HTML, CSS, JavaScript logic for Frontend and a relational database.
+This is a Website built using Python, Django, HTML, CSS, JavaScript logic for Frontend and a relational database.

 Initially, when I began the project, whilst following the Code Institute's Tutorial on developing an E-commerce site ("Putting it all together"), I had a different project in mind.
 "Toolbox" is an app that I still wish to pursue, but after having spoken with Henk, I decided that building this site for Henk will better meet the requirements for assessment.
 I had not adjusted the project/app name as I have been limited on time to meet a deadline and was preventing the introduction of any bugs that may have been created as a result of this change.